An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

 Pros

-- A regular guaranteed income regardless of how share markets perform.
+- A regular guaranteed income regardless of how investment markets perform (conventional annuity).

-- Suitable for someone who doesn't want to bear investment risk.
+- Suitable for someone who doesn't want to bear investment risk (conventional annuity).

 - An annuity bought with super money is tax-free from age 60.

-- An indexed annuity protects you from the rising cost of living.
+- An indexed annuity can help to protect you from the rising cost of living.

 - Payments from a lifetime annuity will last as long as you do.

-- If you nominate a reversionary beneficiary, a spouse or dependent will receive some income if you die.
+- If you nominate a reversionary beneficiary, a spouse or dependent will continue to receive some income after you die.

 - If you choose a fixed-term guarantee period, your estate gets some money if you die during that time.